Vietnam Day Trips

-These incredible experiences can be done as day trips from Ho Chi Minh city and we would highly recommend each one.
+These incredible Vietnam day trips experiences can be done from Ho Chi Minh city and we would highly recommend each one.
 Not only do you get a full immersion in the Mekong River itself (not literally!) and Cu Chi Tunnels, but the trips to these destinations and the stops along the way are just as interesting and culturally intriguing.

 Vinh Trang Temple